• Skip to primary navigation

 I'm not sure if this was a result of growing up in a large family and being tight on money.
 Or is this typical for the Amish?

 We were not allowed to waste food, ever!
-We didn't get more food on our plate than what we thought we could eat, because we always had to finish it.
-And any leftovers from the meal got put into a container and refrigerated for a later meal.
+We didn't get more food on our plate than we thought we could eat because we always had to finish it.
+Any leftovers from the meal were put into a container and refrigerated for a later meal.

 My mom always saved plastic bags.
 We washed and re-used them several times.
 I used to hate washing bags and declared I would never do that.
 But guess what, I still reuse plastic bags :).
 We are helping to save the earth :).